Zeiss Sonnar 50mm F/2 - regular Versions and Specs

 This lens is lightweight because it was made of aluminum.
 Like most lenses of that time it was not painted and appeared in an all silver finish.
 CZJ added a focusing helicoid adapter with a focus lever that can be locked so it can be focused on a Leica III camera.
 The new focus scale is in meter.
 The aperture ring and focus ring turn in the opposite direction of other Leica lenses, the typical Contax lens direction.
 The lens is still collapsible and uses the same flat name ring like most collapsible variations.

 CZJ used the best available optics for this Leica version too.
 So Leica users got the latest optics with coating from Zeiss.
+This was done on the pressure of the Soviet administration that occupied Jena though.
+They demanded that all produced Zeiss lenses should receive this new anti reflection coating.

 This variation has an interesting history that is almost forgotten.
 It was not made for the Leica I but for the Soviet KMZ Zorki I camera.
 When the Soviets occupied Jena in the last days of WWII they ordered a huge amount of Zeiss lenses.
 The ordered Sonnar lenses were mend to be used with Zorki I and FED cameras.
 Zeiss started the design of the LTM mount and production immediately.
 Through a mistake the mount of the Zorki cameras is not a perfect M39 copy but has some significant differences why it is named L39.
 CZJ did not know about those differences at that time and so their lens mount is for Leica's M39 instead.
 Zeiss discovered the mistake very late but had no time to fix it.
 The relocation of the whole Sonnar production to the FSU in spring 1946 interrupted all work and further improvements.
 The Soviet administration forced CZJ to pack all machines, tools, unfinished parts, lenses and send it east to Krasnogorsk.
 In Krasnogorsk KMZ started with building up a production line, training employees to build Zeiss lenses and assembling the incomplete lenses from Jena.